 Endocrine scientists are a vital component of our nation's biomedical research enterprise and are integral to the healthcare infrastructure in the United States.
 Endocrine Society members study how hormones contribute to the overall function of the body and how the glands and organs of the endocrine system work together to keep us healthy.
-The multiple body functions governed by the endocrine system are broad and essential to overall wellbeing: endocrine functions include reproduction, the body's response to stress and injury, sexual development, energy balance and metabolism, and bone and muscle strength.
-Endocrinologists also study interrelated systems, for example how hormones produced by fat can influence the development of cancer or the susceptibility to infections.
+Physiological functions governed by the endocrine system are essential to overall wellbeing: endocrine functions include reproduction, the body's response to stress and injury, sexual development, energy balance and metabolism, and bone and muscle strength.

+Endocrinologists also study interrelated systems, for example how hormones produced by fat influence the development of cancer or susceptibility to infections.